-Revivez le défilé de mode Rochas prêt-à-porter Automne-Hiver 2018-2019 et explorez la collection prêt-à-porter et accessoires de Luxe femme
+Revivez le défilé de mode Rochas Printemps/Été 2019 et explorez la collection prêt-à-porter et accessoires de Luxe femme.

-Discover Rochas' Fall Winter 2018-2019 ready-to-wear fashion show and browse the women's luxury clothing and accessories collection
+Discover Rochas' Spring/Summer 2019 ready-to-wear fashion show and browse the women's luxury clothing and accessories collection.

 Rochas spirit and DNA stands for pure Luxury, Savoir-Faire, feminine silhouettes, attention to details, the craftsmanship and highest quality of fabrics and fabrication.
 I believe the name ROCHAS is very evocative and rich in history, but at the same time ageless and modern.
 It is a unique brand, as it is one of the oldest Luxury Maisons in France.
 Rochas woman is self-confident, inspired, eccentric and passionate about art and travel.
 She loves the freshness of chic sportswear, and at the same time can be more feminine and sophisticated for evening wear.
 The finest and richest design and fabrics, that belong to a couture heritage, are worn with an easy wear attitude.